kagof/trello-link-github-action/README.md

 View on the [GitHub Marketplace](https://github.com/marketplace/actions/trello-link-github-action)

 Trello has a [Power-Up to link GitHub commits, pull requests, branches, or issues to a card](https://trello.com/power-ups/55a5d916446f517774210004/github), however, this must be done manually.
-This action allows you to link a commit, pull request, or issue to a Trello card automatically by using Trello's short Id in a commit message, pull request title or body, or issue title or body.
+This action allows you to link a commit, pull request, or issue to a Trello card automatically by using Trello card identifiers in a commit message, pull request title or body, or issue title or body.

+The Trello card `id`, `shortLink`, or `idShort` may be used in the tag.
+The `idShort` (ie, card number) is the easiest to use (in my opinion), assuming you use the Card Number plugin as described [here](#trello-board).

 ## Usage